 The V8 adds chrome-tipped exhaust pipes, chrome door sills, automatic bi-Xenon headlamps with washers, power flush-folding mirrors with auto dimming and memory, 18-inch alloy wheels, sliding illuminated centre armrest, twelve-way power adjustable front seats with memory and lumbar support, heated rear seats, ski sack, heated steering wheel, manually-operated rear side sunshades and leather interior.

 In a crowded field of luxury SUVs, the Touareg is a standout: it’s comfortable, very well built, and surprisingly capable when asked to go off the beaten path.
 It only holds five passengers, but then, most SUV third-row seats are pretty much that in name only, with very little room for real people.
-The V6 tends to stretch to its limits easily with this very heavy vehicle, and the V8 is a better choice.
-The V10 is a very hefty jump up the price ladder, but it’s a stump-puller, and you won’t be stopping to refuel as often.
-The Touareg can tow up to 3500 kg (7716 lbs) and take 100 kg (220 lbs) of cargo on its roof.
+The V6 tends to stretch to its limits easily with this very heavy vehicle, and the V8 is a better choice; the new 3.6-litre, if it arrives in time for this model year, should be a considerable improvement.
 With transportation this nice, it’s no wonder the Touareg tribe moved around so much.